The Monsoon Season Arrives in Cambodia

 The Royal Palace and National Museum in Phnom Penh

 The next day we caught a bus to Phnom Penh, Cambodia’s capital, about four hour’s drive away.
 On the bus, we were presented with a small box of freshly backed sweet pastries.
 T doesn’t eat pastries, so there was a double helping for Ku. (who was hoping that all buses in Cambodia would provide baked goods, but alas, it was not to be!)

 In Phnom Penh, we visited The Royal Palace, an impressive Khmer-style building with well- maintained gardens.
 We also went to The National Museum, which houses the largest collection of Khmer art in Cambodia.
-It was a pleasant open building in a very pretty setting and we had never seen so many Buddhas in one place.
+It was an attractive open building in a very pretty setting and we had never seen so many Buddhas in one place.

 Tuol Sleng Genocide Museum is the prison building where the Khmer Rouge committed the worst atrocities imaginable.
 Our visit there was a moving experience.
 The prison cells and torture chambers had been left in exactly the same condition as when the prison was liberated.
 The weapons of torture and shackles were still present.
 In larger rooms, there were row after row of photographs of the victims.
 The dark history of what had taken place within the walls made for an oppressive atmosphere and we left with heavy hearts.